How Much Does It Cost to Repair Coving/Cornice?

 How Much Does New Coving Cost?

-If repairing coving isn’t feasible, replacing it with new coving can refresh the look of a room.
-The cost of new coving typically ranges from £2 to £10 per metre, depending on the material, design, and size of the room.
+If repair is not possible, new coving can refresh the room and give a clean line between the wall and ceiling.
+The coving cost for new materials typically ranges from £2 to £10 per metre, depending on the material, design, and size of the room.
+Plaster coving often starts at a higher price per metre, while polystyrene coving is usually the most affordable option.

 Materials and Cost